New-Traduction-Club/justsayori-mod/README.md

 ### Android

 1. Download the latest port [here](https://link.traduction-club.live/7I8jSN).
-2. Updated your mod by click `Update` button when you try to install the APK.
+2. Update your mod by click `Update` button when you try to install the APK.
 3. Enjoy.

 ---